Eleanore Bouw-Spies

-Eleanore Rochelle Jacquelene Spies (known as Eleanore Bouw-Spies, born 9 July 1971) is a South African politician who has been a Member of Parliament for the Democratic Alliance since 2019.
+Eleanore Rochelle Jacquelene Bouw-Spies (born 9 July 1971) is a South African politician who has been a Member of Parliament for the Democratic Alliance since 2019.

 Early life and education

-Bouw-Spies was born in Knysna.
+Bouw-Spies was born in Knysna, at the time part of the Cape Province.
 She attended Rheenendal Primary School and later the Knysna Secondary School.
 She holds a BA Degree and a Higher Diploma in Education from the University of the Western Cape.

 Political career

 A former member of the African National Congress, Bouw-Spies was elected to the Knysna Municipal Council in 2000.
 She was later appointed to the mayoral committee before being elected as deputy mayor of the municipality.
 In 2007, Bouw-Spies was elected mayor of the municipality, a position she held until the 2011 local government elections, when the Democratic Alliance won a majority of seats on the municipal council and DA councillor Georlene Wolmarans was voted in as mayor.

 After the death of the DA councillor for ward 5, Magda Williams, in 2014, Bouw-Spies joined the DA and was selected as the party's candidate for the ensuing by-election.
 She won the by-election and was appointed speaker of the council following her swearing-in.
 After the 2016 municipal elections, Bouw-Spies returned as mayor of the municipality, replacing Wolmarans, who became speaker.

 On 6 June 2018, Bouw-Spies was removed as mayor in a motion of no confidence after two DA councillors, Peter Myers and Mark Willemse, defied the caucus instruction to not participate in the motion and voted with the opposition to remove her as mayor.
 Willemse was then elected mayor.
 The DA provincial leader, Bonginkosi Madikizela, likened her removal to that of a coup d'état.
 In December 2018, she was elected speaker of the council of the Garden Route District Municipality.